Pedro Arrupe: Assignment in Hiroshima, Japan

 After his doctorate, Arrupe was sent to work as a missionary in Japan.
-His early years as missionary were very frustrating for him.
-No matter what he did, what he organised, people did not attend, and few if any converted to Christianity.
-When the attack on Pearl Harbor occurred in Hawaii on 7 December 1941, it was 8 December in Japan.
-Arrupe was celebrating the Eucharist for the Solemnity of the Immaculate Conception when he was arrested and imprisoned for a time, being suspected of espionage.
-On Christmas Eve, Arrupe heard people gathering outside his cell door and presumed that the time for him to be executed had arrived.
-However, to his utter surprise, he discovered that some fellow Catholics, ignoring all danger, had come to sing him Christmas carols.
-Upon this realization, Arrupe recalled that he burst into tears.
-His attitude of profound prayer and his lack of offensive behaviour gained him the respect of his jailers and judges, and he was set free within a month.
+His early years as missionary were very frustrating for him, with few Japanese converts.
+The surprise Japanese attack on the U.S. naval base at Pearl Harbor on 7 December 1941, widened the war.
+On 8 December Arrupe was celebrating Mass when Japanese authorities arrested and imprisoned him, on suspicion he was a spy.
+He expected to be executed.
+On Christmas Eve, Arrupe heard people gathering outside his cell door and he presumed he was about to be executed.
+However, the gathering was of fellow Catholics who had come to sing Christmas carols to him.
+Arrupe recalled that he burst into tears.
+Authorities subsequently released him, deciding he was no threat.
+He remained in Japan was appointed Jesuit superior and novice in 1942.

-Arrupe was appointed Jesuit superior and novice master in Japan in 1942, and was living in suburban Hiroshima when the atomic bomb fell in August 1945.
-He was one of eight Jesuits who were within the blast zone of the bomb, and all eight survived the destruction, protected by a hillock which separated the novitiate from the center of Hiroshima.
+Arrupe was living in suburban Hiroshima when the when Americans dropped the atomic bomb in August 1945.
+He was one of eight Jesuits who were within the blast zone of the bomb.
+All eight survived the destruction, protected by a hillock which separated the novitiate from the center of Hiroshima.
 Arrupe described that event as "a permanent experience outside of history, engraved on my memory."
-Arrupe used his medical skills to help those who were wounded or dying.
-The Jesuit novitiate was converted into a makeshift hospital where between 150 and 200 people received care.
+Arrupe used his medical skills to help the wounded and the dying.
+The Jesuit novitiate was converted into a makeshift hospital, where between 150 and 200 people received care.
 Arrupe recalled, "The chapel, half destroyed, was overflowing with the wounded, who were lying on the floor very near to one another, suffering terribly, twisted with pain."

 In 1958, Arrupe was appointed the first Jesuit provincial for Japan, a position he held until being elected Father General in 1965.

-Prior to being elected Father General, Arrupe made a visit to Latin America and, on one occasion, was celebrating the Eucharist in a suburban slum.
-He was deeply moved at the devotion and respect the people had for Christ, in the midst of their abject poverty.
-After the service, a man invited Arrupe to his hovel, where he told him that he was so grateful for his visit and that he wanted to share the only gift he had, that of watching the setting sun together.
-Arrupe reflected, "He gave me his hand.
-As I was leaving, I thought: 'I have met very few hearts that are so kind.'"
+Prior to being elected Father General, Arrupe visited Latin America, where he saw the region's extreme inequality.
+The strength of faith among the poor deeply impressed him.